Alright y’all, am I the asshole?

 Unsolicited advice and conjecture always comes as a bit of a surprise to me.
 Sometimes it happens in the wide world, or the vet office, or even what was originally thought to be a learning environment.
 Taking classes and courses, working around colleagues or other dog lovers, means opening up the way you train directly to a bunch of eyes that may have thoughts about what you are doing.

 Whatever the comment, keep in mind your goal and what you’re looking for.
 I’ve felt pressured to adjust my goals based on other’s comments, or other’s eyes, expectations, judgements, etc. Unless you have expressly asked for help or opinions, no one has the right to assume you were looking for advice just for being in public.
-This goes for food, or any portion of training!
+This goes for using food, or any other aspect of training!

 When it comes to dealing with people who don’t agree or have their opinions coming in, how can we respond?
 How do we make space to learn and not also fall into the same problem that person has; judging what someone else is doing without understanding why?
 Well, in short, you don’t need to.

-Here’s some responses when you’re not looking for further conversation on the matter…
+Here are some responses when you’re not looking for further conversation on the matter:

 The Importance of Community While Learning

-Training with treats can sometimes come across as aligning in a certain manner in the training field, when really it is not as devisive as many people imagine.
+Training with treats can sometimes come across as aligning with a certain ideology in the training field when, really, it is not as divisive as many people imagine.

-Consider how you would like to hear critique and who you would benefit to hear it from.
+Consider how you would like to hear critique and who might be the most beneficial person to deliver it to you.
 Even though in my example I knew why I was rewarding Eden with food, there were plenty of times in my life I didn’t know!
-Asking questions and wondering if you were doing the right or wrong thing is an inherent part of this food critique.
-It wouldn’t hit so hard if we didn’t believe it a little when we heard it, especially as early trainers!
+Asking questions and wondering if you were doing the right or wrong thing is an inherent part of this training journey.
+It wouldn’t hit so hard if we didn’t believe it a little when we heard it, especially as young trainers!

-But finding others in our community to work through the learning pains can help us navigate when comments or stigma negatively affect us.
-Finding a community of people who are willing to trial and learn can help us ask why we are using food or if we’re applying concepts in a productive manner.
-I would hope this article encourages people to ask more questions than to limit their learning to only their perception.
-And to recognize when comments about “How long will I need to use food” have pretty simple resolutions if we’re looking through an enrichment and welfare lens.
+But finding others in our community to work through the learning pains can help us navigate the experience when comments or critiques negatively affect us.
+Finding a community of people who are willing to give and receive constructive feedback can help us feel safe enough to assess why we are using food or whether we’re applying training techniques in a productive manner.
+I would hope this article encourages people to cultivate supportive communities where they can ask more questions instead of limiting their learning to only their perception.
+And build the skills to recognize when comments like, “How long will I need to use food?,” have pretty simple resolutions when we’re looking through an enrichment and welfare lens.

-Why didn’t I include saying “Shut up” as a response?
-Not because it isn’t a valid response (it is).
-But because my goal with this article is to talk about how we can guard ourselves from stigma, while also improving the relationship between each other through learning when possible.
+Why didn’t I include saying, “Shut up,” as a response?
+Not because it isn’t a valid response (it can be).
+But because my goal with this article is to talk about how we can guard ourselves from stigma while also improving our relationship with the person offering the criticism when possible.
 That being said… Some people will not be interested in the reason behind your actions.
 Some people will not be open to conversation.
-Some people will not be in your life long enough to deserve your level of introspection, change, or concern.
+Some people will not be in your life long enough to deserve your level of introspection, growth mindset, or concern.

-And if that is the case, the ethical and kind response to their request that you “Stop giving your dog treats” can be, plain and simple:
+And if that is the case, the ethical and kind response to their request that you “stop giving your dog treats” can be a plain and simple:

 “No.”